QLU-11: Description

 The LG5/QLU-11 can be equipped with free-floating barrel, a fire-control system with a laser rangefinder, thermal imaging capability, and a ballistic computer that gives it air burst capability.
 The muzzle brake is fitted with a fuse programmer for specialized air burst munitions.
 The QLU-11 was tested in combat against Somali pirates in the Gulf of Aden by Chinese marines.
 The LG5/QLU-11 is designed for long-range use and so has been described as a "sniper" grenade launcher.

 Befitting that designation, it is said to have a very high accuracy of 3-round R100 accuracy of 1 m at 600 m range using the BGJ5 ammunition, meaning that with proper aiming the weapon can put three successive high-explosive rounds into a typical window or door.
-Its development was inspired by the American Barrett XM109 anti-materiel rifle, which fires 25 × 59 mm grenades, and its design is based on the Chinese HSARI LR2 12.7 × 108 mm anti-material rifle.
+Its development was inspired by the American Barrett XM109 anti-materiel rifle, which fires 25 × 59 mm grenades, and its design is based on the Chinese HSARI LR2 12.7 × 108 mm anti-materiel rifle.

 QLU-11 utilizes a new Type 11 precision cartridge that is derived from the DFJ-87 armor-piercing grenade.
 The lighter casing reduces the ammunition weight from 217 g to 200 g.
 Propellant takes a larger percentage of the cartridge space, thus improving the velocity to 320 m/s (from 195 m/s; a specialized high velocity round reportedly has around 400-413 m/s).
 This modification greatly increases the recoil, which QLU-11 features a recoiling free-floating barrel with advanced primer ignition (API) blowback action, a large muzzle brake, floating receiver, and two sets of buffer mechanism inside the stock and optics rail mounts to mitigate.

 To ensure the long-range accuracy, the electro-optical sight system with built-in fire control system is standard issue for the QLU-11.
 The daylight scope is designated QMD-131, while the night vision version is designated QMV-131.
 Both scopes feature in-scope HUD, a laser rangefinder, temperature sensor, ammo selection, ballistic calculated reticle, elevation angle sensor, inclination angle sensor, drift correction sensor, self-diagnosis software.
 The effective range is 1,000 m for daylight scope and 800 m for night vision scope.